Healing Grief: Breathwork Opens the Heart and Mends Relationships

-When we finished our breathwork session, I was filled with extraordinary love and peace and overwhelming gratitude!
-I felt so loved by my Heavenly Father.
-He directed Benita to embrace me exactly when I needed it.
-This was a life-changing embrace!
-I am forever changed!
-My heart space that was occupied by grief was now open and empty, ready to enjoy deeper loving relationships with those around me.
+When we finished our breathwork session, I was filled with extraordinary love and peace.
+I was overwhelmingly grateful!
+I felt so known and loved by my Heavenly Father.
+I felt so known and loved by my Savior.
+I felt so known and loved by the Holy Spirit that He directed Benita to embrace me exactly when I needed it.
+This was a life-changing embrace!!!
+I am forever changed!!!

 On Sunday, round two of breathwork started.
 I quickly found that there was nothing to clear.
 It was all gone!
 The image of a fire truck came to my mind.
 I know that may seem strange, but it was as if it required a huge fire hose (not a small garden hose, or even a pressure washer) to aggressively wash away all the grief on a deep cellular level.
 My healing was complete.
 The message I heard from the Holy Spirit was, “You are whole and complete.”